Itangalo/Bot-Playtesting-Toolkit/docs/60-track-class.md

 **For grid movement** only positive steps can be used.
 The pawn will follow the latest created path.

-### myTrack.isAtStart()

-`isAtStart(pawnId)`

-Returns `true` if the given pawn is on the start space (defaulting to the first added space), otherwise `false`.

-### myTrack.isAtEnd()

-`isAtEnd(pawnId)`

-Returns `true` if the given pawn is on the last space of the track, otherwise `false`.

-### myTrack.getSpace()

-`myTrack.getSpace(property, value)`

-Returns the first space matching the given property:value, or `false` if none is found.
-Multiple property:value pairs can be required by providing arrays with values.

-### myTrack.getSpaceIndex()

-`myTrack.getSpaceIndex(property, value)`

-Returns the track index for the first space matching the given property:value, or `false` if none is found.
-(Multiple property:value pairs are not supported.)

-### myTrack.getPawnsAtIndex()

-`myTrack.getPawnsAtIndex(index)`

-Returns an array of all pawn IDs at a given track index.

-### myTrack.moveToSpace()

-`myTrack.moveToSpace(pawnId, property, value)`

-Moves a pawn to the first space matching property:value.
-Adds the pawn to the track if not already present.
-(Multiple property:value pairs are not supported.)

-### myTrack.moveTowards()
+### myPawn.moveTowards()

-`myTrack.moveTowards(pawnId, goalSpaceId, steps = 1)`
+`myPawn.moveTowards(goalSpaceId, steps = 1)`

 **Only used in grid movement.** Moves the pawn a number of steps towards the given space.
-The closest path is created and stored at `myTrack.pawnPaths[pawnId]`, if not already present.
+The closest path is created and stored at `myPawn.path`, if not already present.
 Returns the new space for the pawn.

-### myTrack.buildPath()

-`myTrack.buildPath(pawnId, goalSpaceId)`

-**Only used in grid movement.** Builds the shortest path from the pawn to the given space and stores it at `myTrack.pawnPaths[pawnId]`.
-Returns `true` if the path could be built, otherwise `false`.
-The path path is only updated if the path could be built – otherwise it is left untouched.

-### myTrack.buildGraph()

-**Only used in grid movement.** This function builds `myTrack.graph` and `myTrack.heuristic`, used for finding paths between spaces on a track using grid movement.
-It is called automatically when the track is created (if is uses grid movement) and should be used only if connections between spaces are changed.

-### myTrack.resolve()

-`myTrack.resolve(pawnId, ...arguments)`

-Calls any resolver set for the pawn's space.
-Any arguments after the pawn ID will be sent to the resolver.
-The space needs to have a the property `resolver` set and a corresponding method must be placed in `modules[module].resolvers.spaces`.
-Note that resolver also can be called from `mySpace.resolve()`.

-### mySpace.resolve()
+### myPawn.resolve()

-`mySpace.resolve(...arguments)`

-Calls any resolver set for the space.
-Any arguments will be sent to the resolver.
-The space needs to have a the property `resolver` set and a corresponding method must be placed in `modules[module].resolvers.spaces`.
+`myPawn.resolve(...arguments)`

+Calls the resolver for the space where the pawn currently is, and returns the result.
+Any provided arguments are passed along.